-This clinical course provides students with the opportunity to care for patients within community and public health settings.
-Students work with an inter-professional team to address the unique healthcare needs of individuals, families, communities, and vulnerable populations.
-Students practice health promotion and maintenance, disease prevention, and illness management.
+This clinical course provides students with the opportunity to care for clients within community and public health settings.
+Students work with an intra- and interdisciplinary team to address the unique healthcare needs of individuals, families, communities, and vulnerable populations.
+Students practice health promotion, disease and injury prevention and illness and injury management.
 Prerequisite(s): All previously required and concurrent courses per the academic plan or consent of faculty.